Why Stay Positive?

 Up the Energy

 Since you may be spending more time at home over the next few weeks, why not focus on improving the energy and comfort in your indoor/outdoor living spaces!
-Keep it simple.
-Sew up some colourful pillow covers to brighten up the space.
-Paint an elaborate sunflower on the garden fence, or plant some seeds and grow your own greens—kale and fresh herbs.
+Start by opening those windows wide and burning a little sandalwood to clear the room of negative energy.
+Sew up some colourful pillow covers with a bit of left over fabric to brighten up your seating.
+Paint an elaborate sunflower on the old garden fence, or order some seeds to plant and grow your own flowers on your deck or condo balcony.

-Dream up some plans for sometime in the future — say a trip to be with family— a back-to-nature wilderness get away where you can get calm with nature's help.
+Dream up some plans for a date in the future — a trip with your family— a back-to-nature wilderness get away where you can get grounded and share a few laughs with nature's help.
 Stay at a friend's cottage, far enough from the city and the chaos, to give you the space to resume safe social interactions.

 Colour It Up!